 Home is the first classroom, so make it conducive to learning.

-- Designate a Study Area: Set up a quiet, organized space for homework and study time.
+- Designate a Study Area: Provide a quiet, organized space for homework and study time in your home.

-- Establish Routines: Consistent schedules for homework, meals, and bedtime help children stay focused.
+- Establish Routines: Create consistent schedules for homework, meals, and bedtime help children stay focused.

 - Provide Learning Resources: Invest in age-appropriate books, educational apps, and tools that encourage curiosity and creativity.